Starting a Norwegian branch of a foreign company (NUF)

 You will be notified once the registration process is complete.

-If you are not a citizen of an EU/EEA country, and are planning to run a business in Norway, you need to have a residence permit that will allow you to work here.
+If you are a citizen of a non-EU/EEA, and are planning to run a business in Norway, you need to have a residence permit that will allow you to work here.
 You can find information about the terms and requirements for resident permit on the Norwegian Directorate of Immigration's (UDI) website.

 Naming a Norwegian-registered foreign company (NUF)